 Permaculture Workshop at Old Pine Farm Natural Lands Trust

-Permaculture, derived from permanent agriculture, is the design and maintenance of agricultural systems, which have the diversity, stability and resilience of natural ecosystems.
-It is a multidisciplinary approach that incorporates agriculture, water harvesting, energy, natural building, forestry, waste management, animal systems and aquaculture.
-The philosophy behind permaculture is one of working with, rather than against, nature.
+Join Certified Permaculture Designer Elizabeth Kligge at Old Pine Farm Natural Lands Trust on June 16 at 2 p.m. for a permaculture workshop, part of their Walk in the Wild series.
+Permaculture (derived from permanent agriculture) is the design and maintenance of agricultural systems that have the diversity, stability and resilience of natural ecosystems.
+It is a multidisciplinary approach, incorporating agriculture, water harvesting, energy, natural building, forestry, waste management, animal systems and aquaculture.
+The philosophy behind it is one of working with, rather than against, nature.